in-tents/ph0ENix/minecraft-gov-theory.md

 - Resource pooling despite system competition

 ### Post-Government Phase
-- Natural transition to gift economy or anarchist organization
-- Infrastructure maintenance through social norms, not bounties
-- System successfully obsoletes itself
+- ph0ENix is reduced to ashes, whatever emerges is up to the players

 ## Key Design Principles
 1. **Temporary by design** - success means dissolution
-2. **Competition creates cooperation** - underbidding forces interaction
+2. **Competition creates cooperation** - anyone (who doesn't owe the timebank) can claim bounties at any value at any time
-3. **Shameful inflation** - rising prices broadcast collective failure
+3. **Shameful inflation** - rising bounty prices broadcast collective failure
 4. **Exit over voice** - players can leave rather than reform
 5. **Tutorial determinism** - removes governance from aesthetic decisions